Zottelchens-WoW-Addons/AdiBags-Legion/README.md

 - Rare Fish (disabled by default)
 - Legion Reputation items
 - Broken Shore items
+- Consumables
+- Flasks, Potions, Elixirs
+- Item Enhancements
+- Tradegoods

 If anything is missing, misplaced, or you want a new category, then please write a comment or [open an issue](https://github.com/Zottelchens-WoW-Addons/AdiBags-Legion/issues).
+There are literally thousands of item IDs in this addon, so it's possible that I missed or misplaced something.
+Report these items & I will fix them ASAP.
+Thanks! :)

 **A special thanks to the following people for their contributions in translating this addon:**